 We may seek business combination opportunities with large, highly complex companies that we believe would benefit from operational improvements.
 While we intend to implement such improvements, to the extent that our efforts are delayed or we are unable to achieve the desired improvements, the business combination may not be as successful as we anticipate.
 To the extent we complete our initial business combination with a large complex business or entity with a complex operating structure, we may also be affected by numerous risks inherent in the operations of the business with which we combine, which could delay or prevent us from implementing our strategy.
-Although our management team will endeavor to evaluate the risks inherent in a particular target business and its operations, we may not be able to properly ascertain or assess all of the significant risk factors until we complete our business combination.

-If we are not able to achieve our desired operational improvements, or the improvements take longer to implement than anticipated, we may not achieve the gains that we anticipate.
+Although our management team will endeavor to evaluate the risks inherent in a particular target business and its operational improvements, or the improvements take longer to implement than anticipated, we may not achieve the gains that we anticipate.
 Furthermore, some of these risks and complexities may be outside of our control and leave us with no ability to control or reduce the chances that those risks and complexities will adversely impact a target business.
 Such combination may not be as successful as a combination with a smaller, less complex organization.